Kahoru Kohiruimaki

 Kahoru Kohiruimaki (小比類巻かほる, Kohiruimaki Kahoru) is a Japanese singer who debuted in 1985.
 She had great success in the next ten years with around thirty singles, fifteen original albums and various compilations.
 Kohiruimaki is the most well known in the West for the song "Ai yo kienaide", the first opening theme song from the anime series City Hunter in 1987, and for the ending theme song for the OVA Gall Force in 1986.

+Kahoru Kohiruimaki’s sixth album Time The Motion was recorded at the studio of the iconic Prince, Paisley Park in Minnesota,in the US, in 1989.
+Two of the tracks were written and produced by Prince and Levi Seacer, Jr. Kahoru Kohiruimaki’s manager, Seijiro Udo, had promoted Prince’s Japanese concerts on the Lovesexy Tour, and Udo had asked Prince to provide some tracks for Kohiruimaki, leading to the recording of the two tracks, Mind Bells and Bliss.